SpongePowered/SpongeDocs/source/plugin/plugin-class.rst

 email address (such as ``com.gmail.username.project``) or an open-source repository (such as ``io.github.username.project``).

-If you're using a full qualified plugin ID (e.g. ``io.github.username.myplugin``) you can use that directly as your package name.

 After creating your main class, the ``@Plugin`` annotation must be affixed to it.
 This annotation allows Sponge to easily find your main plugin class when your plugin is loaded.
 An example usage is illustrated below.